Egodx/iris/README.md

 7. Create another secret from  `application_default_credentials.json`
 8. Get two values from VertexAI: `PROJECT` (e.g. random-words-123456) and `LOCATION` (e.g. us-central1)
-9. You can now build your own IRIS server from Dockerfile or use the unmodified server that is available to everyone from the Google Artifcat Registry: `europe-west10-docker.pkg.dev/wide-gecko-408120/egodx/image-reader-server:latest`
+9. You can now build your own IRIS server from Dockerfile or use the unmodified server from Google Artifcat Registry: `europe-west10-docker.pkg.dev/wide-gecko-408120/egodx/image-reader-server:latest`
 10. Create a new service in Google Cloun Run
-    1. Use the Docker repository from step 9 or your repository that is in GAR.
+    1. Use the Docker repository from step 9 or your own repository in GAR.
+It must be available under **https://\*.pkg.dev/**.
 DockerHub doesn't work.
-Your repo must be available under  **https://\*.pkg.dev/**
-    2. Set container port - `21088`
+    2. Set container port to `21088`
     3. Create 2 variables: `IRIS_GEMINI_VERTEXAI_LOCATION` and `IRIS_GEMINI_VERTEXAI_PROJECT`.
 Set the values to `LOCATION` and `PROJECT` respectively
     4. Mount your secrets as `/root/.config/gcloud/application_default_credentials.json` and `/usr/node/tokens/tokens.json`
 11. If everything is configured correctly, you can test your IRIS server by sending a request using CURL
 ```